Murders of Channon Christian and Christopher Newsom: Murders

 Christian was held prisoner inside Davidson's house, mostly in the north bedroom.
 Prosecutors believe that Coleman held Christian captive while the male offenders were murdering Newsom.
 After murdering Newsom, the assailants returned to Davidson's house where they beat and repeatedly raped Christian.
 The medical examiner testified that Christian died after hours of sexual torture, sustaining severe head injuries and suffering severe injuries to her vagina, anus, and mouth due to sexual assaults.
 Her injuries were consistent with being raped with an object.
 According to the medical examiner, the sexual attack Christian endured was "extreme" and "much more than a simple sexual assault."
 Prosecutors believe that Christian was tied to a chair and orally raped by Davidson and Cobbins.
-Christian was also anally and vaginally raped.
 She was also beaten, kicked in her groin, and beaten on the head.
 Christian suffered extensive hemorrhaging to her head and groin.
 Additionally, Christian suffered bruises and carpet burns on much of her body.
 According to Davidson's confession, during Christian's captivity, she said she "didn't want to die."

-Before killing her, to remove DNA evidence, Christian's attackers poured bleach down her throat and scrubbed her body, including her bleeding and battered genital area with it.
+While Christian was still alive, in order to remove DNA evidence, Christian's attackers poured bleach down her throat and scrubbed her body, including her bleeding and battered genital area, with bleach.
 Christian was bound in a hog-tied fashion with curtains and strips of bedding.
 Her face was tightly covered with a small trash bag, and her body was stashed in five large trash bags.

-Christian, who was naked except for her camisole and sweater, was tied in a fetal position, placed inside a residential waste disposal unit, and covered with sheets.
+Christian, who was naked except for her camisole and sweater, was tied in a fetal position, placed inside a residential waste disposal unit inside the kitchen of the home, and covered with sheets.
 The medical examiner testified at trial that there was evidence that Christian slowly suffocated to death.
 Christian died between the afternoon of January 7 and the afternoon of January 8.
 As Christian was suffocating to death, Davidson left to spend time with his girlfriend and gave her Christian's personal items.
 Davidson also used Newsom's cellphone and was seen wearing Newsom's shoes.